roboogle/gtkmvc3/gtkmvco/docs/tutorial/step2.rst

 Lines 15-21
      In `MyCtrl.register_adapters` which is called when it is time to create all the adapters.
-Here `gtkmvc.Controller.adapt` is used to adapt OPs in the model and some widgets in the view.
+Here `gtkmvc3.Controller.adapt` is used to adapt OPs in the model and some widgets in the view.

      ..
 Note::